WiseGirls: Plot

-That night, during her shift, Meg pretends to have a headache and goes to get an aspirin from Frankie but fails to get a confession from him.
-Meg tries to warn Raychel, who was promoted to manager, to get out of the restaurant before the police come but is interrupted by Frankie and his drinking friends.
+During her shift later that night, Meg pretends to have a headache and goes to get an aspirin from Frankie but fails to get a confession from him.
+Meg tries to warn Raychel, who was promoted to manager, to get out of the restaurant before the police come but is interrupted by Frankie and his group.
 Meg later sees Mr. Santalino, and gets a confession out of him.
-Meg thanks him for his heroics and he subsequently promises to do what he did to Esposito to any other man who lays a finger on her.
-However, in the process, Mr. Santalino notices Kate watching and he rips Meg's necklace off, horrified at her betrayal.
+Meg thanks him for his heroics and he subsequently promises to do what he did to Esposito to any other man who hurts her.
+In the process, Mr. Santalino notices Kate watching and he rips Meg's necklace off, horrified at her betrayal.
 In a gun fight, Kate shoots Frankie dead while she is also shot.
-Meg attempts to save Kate's life but Mr. Santalino drags her away and attempts to shoot her.
-Before he can do so, Raychel shoots him dead but she is consequently arrested.
+Meg attempts to save Kate's life but Mr. Santalino attempts to shoot her.
+Before he can do so, Raychel shoots him dead and she is arrested.
 Meg tries to use a knife to save Kate's lungs from filling up with blood, but is ultimately shot by Kate's partner, Garcia, who consequently realises that Meg was saving her.

 A year later, Raychel lays flowers at Meg's gravestone.
-Kate, who survived thanks to Meg, visits Raychel at the bar the friends made a pact to meet every year.
+Kate, who survived thanks to Meg, visits Raychel at the bar they made a pact to meet every year.
 Kate lets Raychel know that she was the reason she got off on probation.
-Kate then reveals Meg, who is alive and well and Meg jokes that she'd have to kill Raychel if she told her how she survived.
-The three friends share a drink together and express their adoration for each other.
+She then reveals Meg, who survived and jokes that she'd have to kill Raychel if she told her how she survived.
+The trio share a drink together and express their adoration for each other.